renesas/ra-fsp-examples/example_projects/ek_ra8d1/Getting_started_with_FreeRTOS_Network/Getting_started_with_FreeRTOS_Network_ek_ra8d1_ep/Getting_started_with_FreeRTOS_Network_notes.md

 ## Verifying operation ##

 1. Import the example project.
 2. Double click Configuration.xml file, and click Generate Project Content.
-Next, build the project.
+Next, build the project (Keep the project path short to prevent errors during the build process).
+(Keep the project path short to prevent errors during the build process).
 3. Connect the RA MCU debug port to the host PC via a micro USB cable.
-4. Open a serial terminal application on the host PC (Tera Term) and connect to the COM Port provided by the J-Link onboard. or Open J-link RTT Viewer (In case user selected SEGGER J-Link RTT Viewer).
+4. Open a serial terminal application on the host PC (Tera Term) and connect to the COM Port provided by the J-Link onboard or Open J-link RTT Viewer (In case user selected SEGGER J-Link RTT Viewer).
    * Note: For using the serial terminal:
         * Please ensure that the connection to the RTT viewer has been terminated if it was previously established.
+        * Please ensure that 'Local echo' is checked to echo back characters typed in serial terminal.
         * The COM port is provided by the J-Link onboard, with a baud rate of 115200 bps, a data length of 8 bits, no parity check, one stop bit, and no flow control.

 5. Debug or flash the EP project to the RA board.